How Does Mineral Build-Up Restrict Water Pressure?

 Mineral buildup in your home's plumbing can stem from various causes, including:

-• Hard Water: Water hardness pertains to the mineral concentration in the water.
-Hard water contains higher levels of minerals like calcium and magnesium.
-Over time, as hard water flows through pipes, these minerals can amass on the inner surfaces, resulting in both reduced water pressure and clogged pipes.
-For more detailed insights, we have an extensive article on how hard water affects home plumbing systems.
+• Hard Water: Water hardness refers to the amount mineral concentration in the water.
+Hard water has a higher concentration of minerals like calcium and magnesium.
+As hard water flows through pipes over time, these minerals can build up on the inner surfaces, leading to reduced water pressure and clogs.
+For more information, check out our detailed article on how hard water affects home plumbing systems.

-• Old Galvanized Pipes: As the zinc coating on the interior of galvanized pipes erodes over time, the underlying steel (or iron) becomes exposed to oxygen and chemicals in the water, leading to rust and corrosion.
-Internal rust and scale gradually accumulate, significantly restricting water flow.
-This constriction in flow is most noticeable at hot water outlets and those farthest from the water source.
+• Old Galvanized Pipes: As the zinc coating inside galvanized pipes wears away over time, the exposed steel or iron reacts with oxygen and chemicals in the water, causing rust and corrosion.
+This leads to a buildup of rust and scale inside the pipes, which can greatly reduce water flow.
+The reduced flow is most noticeable at hot water outlets and those farthest from the water source.

-• Copper Pipes: Copper pipes can react with specific minerals present in the water supply, particularly if the water's pH is too high.
-This reaction causes particles to gather and diminish water pressure.
-Due to the numerous connections and bends in copper piping, mineral buildup occurs more frequently compared to materials like PEX.
+• Copper Pipes: Copper pipes can react with certain minerals in the water supply, especially when the water's pH is too high.
+This reaction can cause mineral particles to accumulate, reducing water pressure over time.
+Due to the many connections and bends in copper piping, mineral buildup is more common than in materials like PEX.
+Additionally, this buildup can lead to pinhole leaks, a frequent issue in copper pipes.

 TOC